Pradeep-psp/TEXT_VIDEO/README.md

 # TEXT_VIDEO
-based on user text crate a video
+based on user text and some inputs it creates a video